AllenDowney/ThinkDataStructures/day02/README.md

 ## Code

+In this homework assignment, you will be implementing your own doubly-linked list.

 ### Provided for you

-1. The empty constructor `MyLinkedList()` is provided for you, and initializes `size` to 0.

 1. The internal `Node` class: its constructor takes in the Chicken, as well as references to the `prev` and `next` nodes.
+1. Some internal variable you probably want to keep track of in the `LinkedList`: the `head` and `tail` `Node`s, and the `size` of the `LinkedList`.

 ### Your code

+1. Implement an empty constructor.
+Initialize `head`, `tail`, and `size`.

+    `public MyLinkedList()`

 1. Implement a method called `addLast` that will add a `Chicken` to the end of your `MyLinkedList`.
+Remember to consider the special cases where `size` is 0 or 1.

     `public void addLast(Chicken c)`

 1. Sometimes a chicken will confuse the beginning of the line with the end of the line, and Hieu needs to be able to deal with this.
-Implement `addFirst` that will allow a chicken to be added to the front of the SLL.
+Implement `addFirst` that will allow a chicken to be added to the front of the `LinkedList`.
+Remember to consider the special cases where `size` is 0 or 1.

     `public void addFirst(Chicken c)`

 1. Can we inspect a chicken in our `MyLinkedList`?
 Implement a method called `get` that will return a `Chicken` given the index of the `Chicken`.
 Make sure to check that `index` is valid.

     `public Chicken get(int index)`

-1. Some chickens might leave the farm for various reasons, and they can leave from either the front or the back of the chicken line.
+1. Some chickens might leave the farm for various reasons, and they might leave in any order.
+If a cow in the middle leaves, we want to update our `LinkedList` pointers so that the `Node` before the removed chicken points to the `Node` after the removed `Chicken`.
+Return the removed `Chicken` so we can "deal" with it.
+Remember to consider the special cases where `size` is 0 or 1, and where `index=0` or `index=size-1`.

+    `public Chicken remove(int index)`

+1. LinkedLists also have special case O(1) deletes off the front and back.
 Implement `removeFirst` and `removeLast`, and make sure to return them so Hieu can "deal" with them.
+Remember to consider the special cases where `size` is 0 or 1.

     `public Chicken removeFirst()`

     `public Chicken removeLast()`

-Test your SLL by running `MyLinkedListTest.java`.
+Test your DLL by running `MyLinkedListTest.java`.
 Make all test cases pass.

 ### Generics in Java